EleanorKahn/WP-Personal-Website/README.md

 ## Current

 ### I'm currently working on...
+- Fetching and displaying project posts in a Projects List component rendered to the My Work page
-- Creating the Contact form for the React frontend
+- Validating form data
-- Creating the the "projects" custom post types with advanced custom fields.
+- Doing screen reader testing on the Contact Form to ensure accessibility

 ### I'm currently stuck on... and next action
-- widget support on my WP sunsetTheme
+- widget support on my WP sunsetTheme.
+I am looking at the "widgetizing themes" section of the WP theme docs to find my code mistake: https://codex.wordpress.org/Widgetizing_Themes.
+I will then reach out to ask for help if I find I am still stuck.

 - The integration between the React frontend and WP custom themes using the process outlined here: https://github.com/LearnWebCode/brads-boilerplate-WordPress/tree/main/brads-boilerplate-theme.

 I am hoping to connect with devs familiar with the WP/React integration on the 'Developing With WP' forum.
-If it appears that it isn't possible, I will explore utilizing Frontity.
+If it appears that the WP/React integration as outlined in the link above isn't possible, I will explore utilizing Frontity.

 ## Images